benhami1ton/SE-Pictogram-Maintenance/docs/readme.md

 Select only the glyphs with a unicode value of `E700` or higher, then run `Resize Pictograms to Full Width...`

 ### What does this script do?
-This script calculates the size of each pictogram and scales it to the full width of 1024 units, which is the UPM of the font.
+This script calculates the size of each pictogram and scales it to the  width of 768 units, which is is 75% UPM of the font.
 This will ensure that no matter the size of the original icon, it will match the others and allow for reliable placement of the icon along the baseline.

 This script also moves the EPS files that are currently in the `Import` folder into the `Completed` folder.
 This will help you know which pictograms have been fully manipulated.
 In order to see which pictograms did not import, the script will move the successful ones out of sight, leaving only the potentially problematic files.
 ### What's in this script?